Do Go On - 236 - The Forrest Fenn Treasure Hunt

 But it was so good.

-Yeah, it's a lot of time.
+Yeah, a lot of fun.

 I love it so much.

-Where I laughed harder than I ever have in my life.
+where I laughed harder than I ever have in my life.

-Jeff, they're talking mongers, another classic.
+Jeff, the talking mongoose is another classic.

-so yeah, a lot of fun there.
+So, yeah, a lot of fun there.

-Anyway, the other part of our Patreon shout out section
+Anyway, the other part of our Patreon shout-out section is where we thank a few of our

-but because of our shitty system on Patreon of
+but because of our shitty system on Patreon of sorting,

-sorting, we missed a few.
+we missed a few.

 So these were still going back through people we missed.

-I've spent a long part of my COVID-19 lockdown going through the spreadsheets and finding
+I've spent a long part of my COVID-19 lockdown

-Generally, it took me a couple of days working full-time on it.
+It genuinely took me a couple of days working full-time on it.

 It was real fun.

-I actually enjoy spreadsheets, but anyway.
+I actually enjoy spreadsheets, but anyway,

 I'm not a virgin.

-So, I'd love to thank...
+So I'd love to thank.

 Yeah, I can't.